ashutoshmjain/gita/src/how.md

 - Footnotes are used to avoid verbosity in the body of article, but they do carry useful information.
 For paucity of time, if you happen to "skip-over", or for keeping the flow of reading, I suggest to run by them after finishing the chapter.
 I try to keep chapter size small so that reader has time to indulge in foot notes :-)
 - The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
 A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
 Since this is the only theme I test-review from experience standpoint (before publishing), I have restricted other mdBook standard themes[^theme], such as `ayu` , `navy` etc.

+# Contact

+You can reach me at [whatsApp](https://wa.me/message/QTKE4LV2EBGCH1) for any questions or suggestions.
+Since I don't use any cookies or trackers on these pages, only way for me to know you are reading this text, is if you drop a me text ..hopefully of appreciation :-)

 ## research and notes:

 [^text]: `mdBook` takes the text written in `markdown` format to publish it through the web app. `markDown` is an open source implementation that allows conversion of text into `html` format through a set of simple notations.